 Connect Your Cloud Account

-env0 applies your Terraform code to create resources in your own cloud account.
-Here you will learn how to give env0 the required permissions for that.
+env0 applies your infrastructure code to create resources in your own cloud account.
+It requires only the necessary permissions to manage your cloud resources on your behalf.

 Amazon Web Services (AWS)

-env0 offers two ways for you to connect to your AWS account:
+env0 offers three ways for you to connect to your AWS account:

 - Using AWS Assume Role